Skip to main content

 cd /usr/local/lsam/; bin/lsam3100 start

-1. The LSAM normally starts within 30 seconds, at which point all of the terminal output produced and redirected to the LSAM_output file will be dumped to the terminal.
+1. The agent normally starts within 30 seconds, at which point the agent displays all terminal output from the LSAM_output file on the terminal.
 If it does not complete within five minutes, use the INT sequence (normally Cntrl_C) to stop the start-up procedure.

 • Then use the command cat LSAM_output_<SAM_socket> to view the terminal output that was produced.